singh486/singh486.github.io/README.md

 # POW
-A simple 2048 game with customizable base numbers and board size.
+A simple 2048 game with customizable base numbers and board size made using HTML, CSS and JavaScript.